Worst Word of the Year

 Tell us yours to win

-Help us find our worst word or phrase of the year.
+Help us find our Worst Word of the Year.
 We're looking for deceptive, impenetrable or just plain ugly words and phrases that are new or newly popular in 2017.
 Common categories are corporate spin, doublespeak, euphemisms, buzzwords, jargon, frankenwords and mixed metaphors.

 Email us or post your entry on social media.
 The best entries from September, October and November 2017 will each win a $100 Dymocks voucher.
 The Foundation will decide the winner and post the voucher shortly after the end of each month.
 This competition is open to Australian residents.
 We cannot post vouchers overseas.